WebAssembly/stack-switching/proposals/tasks/Explainer.md

 ```
 an `i32` value must be at the top of the value stack if the `$yield` event is signaled.
 If the switch event were a suspend (say), the suspending fiber must arrange to have the integer on the stack before issuing the `suspend` instruction.
 The resume parent of the suspending fiber will see this integer on the value stack&mdash;along with the `$yield` event itself.

+Conversely, instructions that are _responding_ to an event can assume that the event tag's description are on the stack at the start of such a block.
+This is verified by the engine's validation algorithm which compares the block's signature with the event tag's signature.

 ## Instructions

 We introduce instructions for creating, suspending, resuming and terminating fibers and instructions for responding to events.

 ### Switching Blocks

 We manage the code that is responsible for handling switching events in terms of _handler blocks_.
 A handler block is a block that defines a localized context for handling switch events; in particular, within a handler block there may be zero or more _event_ blocks.
+Each event block contains code that is responsible for responding to a single event.

 This block organization is reminiscent of how `try`..`catch` blocks are structured to enable exception handling; although there are significant differences.